 “There are untold twists and turns in every birth journey because it’s a dance of two people, there’s you and there’s your baby and sometimes they decide how they want to be birthed,”

 “But what you do when you’re creating a birth plan is that you’re putting some thought into how you would like your birth to unfold,” explains Shalome.

 Shalome says it’s not about being prescriptive, it’s about putting some research into what’s available to you.

 “It’s not about researching every medical paper and writing a ten-page birth plan, it’s about getting to the point that you feel comfortable with where you’re at,”

 “Your birth plan should be short and easy to understand in the event that someone new to your team will be able to quickly scan it and know what you want.

 “I’d encourage women when they are pregnant to feel into their intuitive side, there is a knowing that comes with pregnancy, there is a heightened sense of intuition,”

 “As you’re crafting your birth plan and you’re thinking about your options, really tap into what feels right to you,” says Shalome.

-Shalome suggests women explore the level and depth of the content they want in their birth plan, and also look at creating an alternate plan to turn to if things don’t unfold as expected.
+Shalome suggests women explore the level and depth of the content they want in their birth plan and also look at creating an alternate plan to turn to if things don’t unfold as you expect.